The ponderomotive Lorentz force: Applications of the averaging theorem

 \subsection{The purely oscillatory potential}

 Another special case of physical importance is

 where $a$ is real-valued and periodic.
-This equation describes, among other things, the motion of charged particles in the Paul trap \cite{Paul1990}, in which an electric field is generated by oscillating voltages on electrodes.
-The inverted pendulum with oscillating suspension is another example.
-The averaged equation \eqref{eq:averagedequation} becomes
+This equation describes, among other things, the motion of charged particles in the Paul trap \cite{Paul1990}, in which an electric field is generated by oscillating voltages on electrodes, as shown in Figure~\ref{fig:paultrap} (left).
+The position $x$ of a charged particle in the cavity is then governed by (\ref{eq:oscillatory}).
+(If gravity is included, an additional constant term should be added to the right-hand side of (\ref{eq:oscillatory}).)
+With an oscillating voltage applied to the ring, the electostatic field in the cavity looks like the right-hand side of (\ref{eq:oscillatory}).
+This oscillation can stabilize the equilibrium.
+By contrast, in a static electric field this equilibrium is necessarily unstable since harmonic potentials cannot have minima.

-where $v(\tau) = \int a(\tau) \,d\tau$ with $ \overline v = 0 $.
-Note that the cubic terms vanish and in particular there is no magnetic term in this case.
-This is a refinement of the result in \cite{Levi1999}, where the cubic terms were not addressed.